 Under state law, school districts are to ensure that students prior to entering 12th grade are entitled to information on how to properly complete and submit the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application at least once.
 This information should be available in a timely manner as financial aid is awarded in order of submission according to deadlines, on a first-come, first served basis.
 All family and student personal information will be protected according to state and federal privacy laws and regulations.
+Student lists will be matched to FAFSA applications for the purpose of ensuring that either the FAFSA is completed or an opt out form is completed to maintain the students' ability to graduate.
 For more information on this process, please contact your high school counselor or the Instructional Services Department at (805) 497-9511.